I agree with Senator Rubio.

 The game accelerated with the start of the Obama administration.

-In March 2010, I wrote “Immigration Reform Ping Pong,” discussing how the hopes of immigrants were tossed back and forth by Democrats and Republicans as they counted votes.
+In March 2010, I wrote a post entitled “Immigration Reform Ping Pong,” which discussed how the hopes of immigrants were being tossed back and forth by Democrats and Republicans as they counted votes.

 “Do you think,” ask clients, “we’ll have immigration reform this year?”